top of page

 Ever crossed paths with someone who has a smile pasted on their face 24/7 and thought, "What's the real deal behind their smile?"
 "There's no way they can be that happy."
 Psalm 34:5 says, "Those who look to Him are radiant with joy."

-I do swim aerobics several times a week and strangers walk up to me and say, "Your smile inspires me."
+I used to do swim aerobics several times a week and strangers would walk up to me and say, "Your smile inspires me."
 A sweet elderly lady told me, "Honey, when I see you jumping up and down in this water, your smile inspires me to keep pushing."

 My mom used to say, "What happens at 105 stays at 105."
 But trust me, it doesn't.
 It follows you from childhood throughout your adulthood whether you dealt with your trauma or not.